NCAA March Madness (TV program): 2021–present

 Following CBS Sports' rebranding during the week of Super Bowl LV, as part of CBS' unified branding, CBS and WarnerMedia unveiled a new in-game graphics package for the tournament during the Selection Show.
 However, despite the graphics change, the logo, which was introduced in 2018, remains unchanged.

 The tournament version of this scoreboard uses a similar layout of CBS's regular season graphics, with the CBS, TBS, TNT and truTV logos on the left side of the score bar, and an extra bar being added to the end displaying what round and which region each game is in (e.g. NCAA West 1st Round).

-For the 2025 NCAA tournament, the windows scoreboard time and slots have changed, with the usual NCAA logo replaced with the NCAA March Madness logo that was presented in 2016 overlaying on the right side with no backing at all (except for the logo sponsors that’ll still have backings), with the lines for each window slot are now blue instead of white.
+Beginning with the 2025 NCAA tournament, the windows scoreboard time and slots have changed, with the usual NCAA logo replaced with the NCAA March Madness logo that was presented in 2016 overlaying on the right side with no backing at all (except for the logo sponsors that’ll still have backings), with the lines for each window slot are now blue instead of white.
 Despite the change, the scoreboard in-game graphics layout with the logos on the left side which took effect in 2021, remains unchanged.

 Theme music

-As previously mentioned, all four networks use a variation of the CBS College Basketball Theme during the tournament, arranged by Trevor Rabin, who scores the iconic NBA on TNT theme.
+As previously mentioned, all four networks use a variation of the CBS College Basketball Theme during the tournament, arranged by Trevor Rabin, who scores the iconic Inside the NBA theme.
 CBS had continued to use the arrangement that had been in use since 2004 during its regular season coverage, but switched to the March Madness version during the 2021–22 season.
 Since 1987, CBS/TNT Sports's coverage of March Madness always concludes with "One Shining Moment", the current version performed by Luther Vandross.

 During select intros and into commercial breaks in the 2016 coverage, all broadcasters used "Turn Up" by The Heavy as the bumper music.

 For the 2017 tournament, all broadcasts used "Something Just Like This" by American EDM group The Chainsmokers and British group Coldplay, as its bumper music.

 For 2018, CBS and Turner used Irish-Rock band U2's song "American Soul", from their new album Songs of Experience.
 They also used "Say Amen (Saturday Night)" by American rock band Panic! at The Disco during the Final Four on TBS.

 2019 featured the return of The Black Keys to March Madness, with their comeback single Lo/Hi, off their comeback album Let's Rock, being used as the main song for CBS and Turner's coverage.
 CBS also used "Hey Look Ma, I Made It" by Panic! at the Disco for the Bracket Preview Show.